Lera Boroditsky: Research

 Boroditsky is known for her research relating to cognitive science, how language affects the way we think, and other linguistic related topics.
 One of her main research topics focuses on how people with different linguistic backgrounds act or have different behaviors when exposed to certain events.
 On the individual level, Boroditsky is interested in how the languages we speak influence and shape the way we think.

 She has done studies comparing English to other native speakers of a different language and seeing the differences in the way they think and act given a certain scenario.
 For example, English and Russian differentiate between cups and glasses.
 In Russian, the difference between a cup and a glass is based on its shape instead of its material as in English.

 Another example of her work is how she highlighted the difference in the organization of time and space from English to Mandarin.
-In her article “Does language shape thought?
-Mandarin and English speakers' conceptions of time” Boroditsky has argued for a weak version of linguistic relativity, providing a ground for it through her cross-language studies on verb tenses carried out with English and Mandarin speakers.
+In her article "Does language shape thought?
+Mandarin and English speakers' conceptions of time" Boroditsky has argued for a weak version of linguistic relativity, providing a ground for it through her cross-language studies on verb tenses carried out with English and Mandarin speakers.
 She argues that English speakers conceive time in a way that is analogous to their conception of spatial horizontal movement, whereas native Mandarin speakers associate it with vertical movement.
-She has also stated that these differences do not totally determine conceptualization, since it is possible for the speakers of a language to be taught to think like the speakers of other languages do, without needing to learn any such language.
+She has also stated that these differences do not totally determine conceptualization, since it is possible for the speakers of a language to be taught to think like the speakers of other languages, without needing to learn any such language.
 Therefore, and according to Boroditsky, mother tongues may have an effect on cognition, but it is not determining.

 A study published in 2000, observed that "the processing of the concrete domain of space could modulate the processing of the abstract domain of time, but not the other way around."
 The frequent use of a mental metaphor connects it to the abstract concept and helps the mind to store non-concrete informations in the long-term memory.
 Boroditsky has also done research on metaphors and their relation to crime.
 Her work has suggested that some conventional and systematic metaphors influence the way people reason about the issues they describe.
 For instance, previous work has found that people were more likely to want to fight back against a crime "beast" by increasing the police force but more likely to want to diagnose and treat a crime "virus" through social reform.